cost of netsuite implementation scalenorth pricing calculator

 Process Scope

-Implementing NetSuite to manage basic financial processes is quite different than implementing a system that will cover advanced financials, HR, CRM, inventory, reporting, and more.
+Implementing NetSuite to manage basic financial processes is quite different from implementing a system that covers advanced financials, HR, CRM, inventory, reporting, and more.

 Complexity

-Complexity in your organizational processes, business structure, and even industry-specific complexities and significantly increase the scope of a NetSuite implementation.
+Complexity in your organizational processes, business structure, and industry-specific requirements can significantly increase the scope of a NetSuite implementation.

 Data Migration

 Data migration is often underestimated.
 Cleaning, mapping, and validating historical data can significantly expand your effort and costs, especially when migrating data across legacy systems.
-This is an important step to handle with care, considering that if you put junk data into your ERP, you’ll get junk out.
+This is an important step to handle with care because if you put junk data into your ERP, you’ll get junk out.

 Integrations